Baltimore: Feel the Magic of Orioles Baseball and Baltimore Brews

 Camden Cream, Full Tilt Brewing: A great session beer from an upstart local brewery, it’s a traditional cream ale named for the Home of the O’s.
 With a thick, foamy head, traditional cereal notes and a clear, straw-color pour, you can’t go wrong with a Camden Cream.

-Old Oriole Park Beer, Peabody Height’s Brewing: Winner of the Comptroller’s Cup for Best Beer in Maryland, Old Oriole Park is a true, Baltimore-style pilsner.
-Smooth, golden, with bright malt and eminent drinkability, they’re great at the game.
+Old Oriole Park Beer, Peabody Height’s Brewing: Winner of the Comptroller’s Cup for Best Beer in Maryland, Old Oriole Park is a true Baltimore-style pilsner.
+Smooth, golden, with bright malt and eminent drinkability, it's great at the game.
 But don’t miss a trip to the brewery-- Peabody Heights is on the location of the original Oriole Park.
 This is the spot where “Wee” Willie Keeler, John Magraw and the original O’s perfected the “Baltimore Chop” while winning three straight pennants, and Babe Ruth began his professional career.
 The stadium may be gone, but now you can drink ‘em where it aint!

 Bird House Pale Ale, The Brewer’s Art: Another fantastic example of a traditional malty pale ale, these beers are all the rage in B-More, but this one is a longtime local favorite.
 Grab an Orioles-themed Bird House at the game (or, if you’re looking high gravity, a 7% Resurrection, or “Rezzie” as we call them around here), and hit The Brewer’s Art after the game.
 Just a few blocks from Penn Station with easy access to the Light Rail, upstairs offers truly fine dining and the downstairs bar serves up perfect frites along with signature beers.